3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 American Osteopathic Association

-These programs are approved for 11-17 hours in Category 2-A by the American Osteopathic Association.
+These conferences are approved for 11-17 hours in Category 2-A by the American Osteopathic Association.

 American College of Emergency Physicians